-Accounting for Acquisition - We completed a significant business acquisition in fiscal 2007 which has resulted in significant goodwill and other intangible asset balances.
-Our future business strategy contemplates that we may continue to pursue additional acquisitions in the future.
-Our accounting for acquisitions involves significant judgments and estimates primarily, but not limited to: the fair value of certain forms of consideration, the fair value of acquired intangible assets, which involve projections of future revenue and cash flows, the fair value of other acquired assets and assumed liabilities, including potential contingencies, and the useful lives and, as applicable, the reporting unit, of the assets.
+Accounting for Acquisition - We completed a significant business acquisition in fiscal 2007, which resulted in significant goodwill and other intangible asset balances.
+Our business strategy contemplates that we may pursue additional acquisitions in the future.
+Our accounting for acquisitions involves significant judgments and estimates, including the fair value of certain forms of consideration, the fair value of acquired intangible assets, which involve projections of future revenue and cash flows, the fair value of other acquired assets and assumed liabilities, including potential contingencies, and the useful lives and, as applicable, the reporting unit, of the assets.
 Our financial position or results of operations may be materially impacted by changes in our initial assumptions and estimates relating to prior or future acquisitions.
 Additionally, under SFAS 142, we determine the fair value of the reporting unit, for purposes of the first step in our annual goodwill impairment test, based on our market value.
 If prior or future acquisitions are not accretive to our results of operations as expected, our market value declines dramatically, or we determine we have more than one reporting unit, we may be required to complete the second step which requires significant judgments and estimates and which may result in material impairment charges in the period in which they are determined.

 Income Taxes - The provision for income taxes is based upon income reported in the accompanying consolidated financial statements.
 Deferred income taxes reflect the impact of temporary differences between the amounts of assets and liabilities recognized for financial reporting purposes and such amounts recognized for tax purposes.
-We measure these deferred taxes by applying currently enacted tax laws.
+We measure these deferred taxes by applying tax rates expected to be in place when the deferred items become subject to income tax or deductible for income tax purposes.